chadburrus/doctrine2-orm-documentation/en/tutorials/getting-started-xml-edition.rst

 without actually telling Doctrine how to persist them in the database.
-If perfect in-memory databases would exist, we could now finish the application using these entities by implementing code to fulfil all the requirements.
+If perfect in-memory databases would exist, we could now finish the application using these entities by implementing code to fulfill all the requirements.
 However the world isn't perfect and we have to persist our entities in some storage to make sure we don't loose their state.
 Doctrine currently serves Relational Database Management Systems.
 In the future we are thinking to support NoSQL